bernie-skipole/indipydriver/docs/source/usage/example2.rst

         """IPyDriver is subclassed here"""

         async def clientevent(self, event):
-            """On receiving data, this is called, and should handle any necessary actions""" await asyncio.sleep(0)
+            """On receiving data from the client, this is called, Only a 'getProperties' is expected."""
+            await asyncio.sleep(0)
             match event:
                 case getProperties():
                     event.vector.send_defVector()

         async def hardware(self):
-            "Start the Window device hardware"
-            # start by sending an initial getProperties to snoop on Thermostat
+            """Start the Window device hardware by sending an initial getProperties to snoop on Thermostat, and then start the Window device hardware control"""
             self.send_getProperties(devicename="Thermostat")
-            and then start the Window device hardware control await self['Window'].devhardware()
+            await self['Window'].devhardware()